Checking your competitors’ SEO is an important part of improving your business, especially if you’re just starting off as a business owner.

 Speaking of keywords, they aren’t the only important element of SEO.
-There are many others that affect the way both you and your competitors rank on search pages.
-We mentioned them in the previous paragraph, but let’s look at what they entail a bit more closely now.
+Many others affect the way both you and your competitors rank on search pages.

-Aside from keywords and backlinks, we recommend checking out their social media profiles.
+Aside from Google, keywords, and backlinks, you should check out their social media profiles.

 The social media presence of a brand means everything nowadays.
 No matter if you already have profiles for your business or are in the process of creating them, looking at your competitors’ profiles will grant you immense insight.

 You will be able to see how they interact with their followers and customers, what they post about, what the formats of their posts are, as well as how active they are.

 Be careful not to accidentally replicate their profile – this research is solely for inspiration, you don’t want to copy them and look like you have no ideas on your own.